TalhaIsrar/Branch_Predictor_Exploration_for_RISC-V_Softcores/cbp2025_sim/README.md

-# CBP Branch Predictor Simulation Framework
+# Branch Predictor Simulation Framework based on CBP2025

 This repository extends the CBP2025 simulator with custom branch predictors and provides an automated workflow for compiling, running, and evaluating experiments on CBP traces.

 ---

-## Overview
+## 📋 Overview

 This project integrates custom branch predictors into the CBP2025 framework and automates: